fullstorydev/dbt_fullstory/integration_tests/README.md

-# The official FullStory dbt package for integration testing
+# The official Fullstory dbt package for integration testing
 This dbt package contains the integration tests for the dbt_fullstory package.
-This project spoofs a FullStory events table using a CSV file and the `dbt seeds` command.
+This project spoofs a Fullstory events table using a CSV file and the `dbt seeds` command.

 ## Setting up your warehouse
 This dbt package deploys all the models and a fake events table to your warehouse.
 To do so, you will need a separate integrations test dataset/schema. **Do NOT use your production or staging environments.
 It needs to be a dedicated, separate dataset/schema for integration testing.**